ART AND QUEER CULTURE - SAMPLE SYLLABUS

-ART & QUEER HISTORY STUDENT EVALUATIONS (PDF)
+ART AND QUEER CULTURE - STUDENT EVALUATIONS

-CREATING AN ACCESSIBLE AND INCLUSIVE CLASSROOM CULTURE
+CREATING AN INCLUSIVE CLASSROOM CULTURE

-GOALS AND METHODS
+TEACHING GOALS AND METHODS

 ASSESSMENT TECHNIQUES AND COURSE EVALUATIONS